 - 1. The Clinical Instructor's primary responsibility is excellence in patient care. - 2.
 The Clinical Instructor is responsible for providing the student with appropriate supervision, coaching, and opportunities to improve performance. - 3.
 The Clinical Instructor is responsible for assessing the student's ability to practice competently, safely, ethically, and legally as appropriate to the student's level of education. - 4.
 The Clinical Instructor is responsible for documenting objective and subjective data regarding student performance and discussing the assessment with the student and DCE/ADCE in a timely manner.
 The final assessment is to include information regarding a student's level of competency based on the facility's standards.
-This is done by utilizing the CPI and other forms of assessment. - 5.
-The Clinical Instructor is responsible for assessing the DCE's performance at the end of each clinical education experience using the Clinical Faculty DCE performance assessment survey uploaded through Exxat or alternative platform (Appendix D). - 6.
+This is done by utilizing the CPI and other forms of assessment.

+- 5. The Clinical Instructor is responsible for assessing the DCE/ADCE's performance at the end of each clinical education experience using the Clinical Faculty DCE/ADCE performance assessment survey uploaded through data management system (Appendix D). - 6.
 The Clinical Instructor has the right to regular consultation with the DCE/ADCE on issues, such as problem resolution and communication development. - 7.
 The Clinical Instructor has the right and responsibility to terminate a clinical experience if there is evidence of patient endangerment or other issues that might jeopardize the care or well-being of patients.
-Any permanent action of this nature must be carried out in collaboration with the DCE/ADCE and the site CCCE. - 8.
-The Clinical Instructor may be eligible to receive discounts for continuing education courses sponsored by ULM or by clinical education companies that have agreed to provide discounts to ULM faculty including Clinical Instructors.
+Any permanent action of this nature must be carried out in collaboration with the DCE/ADCE and the site CCCE.